 7 area devoted to rice, corn, and high-value crops or HVCs 8 PHP 50,000/hectare and PHP 40,000/hectare for hybrid rice and corn, respectively; PHP 41,000/hectare for inbred rice; and PHP 28,000/hectare for open-pollinated variety (OPV) corn 9 as per BOD Resolution No. 2015-008 dated January 30, 2015 10 For detailed information on other insurance products (i.e., limits of coverage per agricultural producer) and other features of the RSBSA-AIP, refer to the document titled "General information on Agricultural Insurance Program for farmers and fisherfolk listed in the Registry System for Basic Sectors in Agriculture (RSBSA)" available at http://pcic.gov.ph/rsbsa/.
-11 20 provinces in Batch 1 and 55 provinces in Batch 2, excluding provinces in the Autonomous Region in Muslim Mindanao and areas in the National Capital Region 12 This is part of the estimated 9.8 million registered agricultural workers, excluding farm laborers only, who
+11 20 provinces in Batch 1 and 55 provinces in Batch 2, excluding provinces in the Autonomous Region in Muslim Mindanao and areas in the National Capital Region 12 This is part of the estimated 9.8 million registered agricultural workers, excluding farm laborers only, who accounted for around 3.29 million.

-13 The study might have underestimated this figure as some HVC or corn farmers, for instance, were also engaged in rice farming, but the value of production was only small compared to the top three crops they were planting.
+The study might have underestimated this figure as some HVC or corn farmers, for instance, were also engaged in rice farming, but the value of production was only small compared to the top three crops they were planting.
+This refers to agricultural producers who reported that rice was among the top three crops (in terms of value of production) planted in their farmlands.